paritytech/github-issue-sync/README.md

 `PATCH /api/v1/rule/:id`

-This endpoint is parameterized by a Rule ID (which [was already created before](#app-api-create-rule)).
+This endpoint is parameterized by a Rule ID.
 As the name implies, it updates an existing rule using the request's JSON payload.
 Please check the type of `IssueToProjectFieldRuleUpdateInput` in
 [the source types](./src/server/types.ts) for all the available fields.

 Example: Update the filter for an existing rule whose `id` is "123"